Perspectives on Behavioural Health: Elevating Design Beyond the Trends

 We’re dedicated to championing healthy communities by helping our clients and partners plan, program and design their facilities to achieve their goals.
 This means we must first explore and understand what is happening in our communities, including the issues and challenges, effective and therapeutic design, and the evolving solutions.
-In our first Q & A of the series, Greg Cook shares his informed perspective, based on his years of experience designing a broad range of facilities, with a specialty in justice.
 Here we're featuring Brian Giebink, a project architect working primarily on healthcare projects, sharing his perspective on behavioural health design within hospitals and health facilities.

 Q: How long have you been in the health field and when did you become focused on behavioural health design within hospitals/health facilities?
 What do you find most interesting about behavioural health projects?